PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/02-page-descriptor.md

 - a `DataResponse` object if you want to pass a data object to the `render` method
 - an `EmptyResponse` object if you don't have any data to render

-Both of those objects accept custom `headers` and a `status` that will be set on the response returned by the server.
+Both objects accept custom `headers` and a `status` that will be set on the response returned by the server.

 > [!warn]
 > Dynamic pages will be ignored by some exporters that generate static websites.
 Frugal needs a server to handle them.